mateoclarke/odd/index.md

     button_path: /join/

-project_tiles_headline: Featured Projects
+project_tiles_headline: Keep Up-to-Date with Our Projects
-project_tiles_lede_markdown: These are a few of our current partner projects with City departments.
+project_tiles_lede_markdown: A few of our current partner projects with City departments.
 project_tiles_button_text: See all projects
 project_tiles_button_path: '#URL'